Implementation standards

 Maintain operational trust

-Predictable behavior: stable layouts, accessible interaction, and performance discipline across surfaces.
+Predictable behavior: stable layouts, accessible interaction, and performance discipline across key surfaces.

 Controls